shirabthinath-nj-19783/Zoho-Sheet-Response-Documentation/docs/Structure/Sheet Meta/Timeline.md

 # TimeLine

 :::note
-- Operation type will be changed based on the operation.
-Possible operationTypes are : META, INSERT, MODIFY, MOVE, ADD, DELETE.
+- The operation type will change based on the operation being performed.
+Possible operation types are: META, INSERT, MODIFY, MOVE, ADD and DELETE.
-- Slicer style - <b>shadow</b> and <b>sliderStyle</b>'s structure will be differ from other slicer styles.
+- The structure of the slicer style — specifically for <b>shadow</b> and <b>sliderStyle</b> — differs from other slicer styles.
 :::
 <Tabs>